Most claimed statistical findings in cross-sectional return predictability are likely true: An Easy Bound on the FDR

-where the third line plugs in the definition of the p-value and thus assumes that $t_{i}$ is computed correctly. \citet{chen2021limits} uses a bootstrap to show that $t_{i}$ is computed correctly for standard long-short return tests.\footnote{This result is natural, as simple long-short predictability tests are not subject to the pitfalls that affect other asset pricing pricing tests (e.g. \citet{kan1999two,lewellen2010skeptical,gospodinov2014misspecification}).} I also verify Equation (\ref{eq:ez-fdr-bound}) using bootstraps in Section \ref{sec:tech-dm-sim}.
+where the last line applies Equation \eqref{eq:ez-null}.
+The Easy Bound is just 5\% divided by the probability a signal is significant.

-Equation (\ref{eq:ez-fdr-bound}) provides a neat interpretation of FDR methods.
-FDR methods just compare the tail area under the null (numerator) to the actual tail (denominator).
-If the tail under the null is much smaller, then the null distribution cannot explain the actual tail, and the FDR must be small.
+It's natural to estimate this probability using method of moments: replace $\Pr\left(|t_{i}|>2\right)$ with the share of signals with $|t_{i}|>2$.
+The resulting bound is intuitive: if the tail under the null (numerator) cannot explain the actual tail (denominator), then the FDR must be small.

-The natural way to estimate the actual tail is to plug in the empirical tail.
-In other words, one might estimate $\Pr\left(|t_{i}|>2\right)$ by just counting the share of $|t_{i}|$ that exceeds 2.
-However, since predictors with $|t_{i}|>2$ are more likely to be published (publication bias), this estimate would overstate $\Pr\left(|t_{i}|>2\right)$.
-This problem can be addressed, however, by considering worst-case scenarios.